The Guild (web series): Format

 Each episode opens with Codex (Felicia Day) recapping the previous events in the story in the form of a video blog.
-Usually, it gives the audience a recap of the previous episode and shares Codex's feelings on the subject.
-The video blogs appear to be outside the timeline, as she is usually wearing an outfit (typically her pajamas) different from that in the episode itself, though some blogs take place in the time line with other characters or situations interrupting Codex.
+Usually it gives the audience a recap of the previous episode and shares Codex's feelings on the subject.
+The video blogs are usually reflective and interspersed with flashbacks, though some blogs take place in the timeline with other characters or situations interrupting Codex.
 Each season is divided into 12 episodes (with the exception of season 1, which is divided into 10 episodes).

 Plot

 Season 1 (2007–2008)

 Cyd Sherman struggles to limit her time online, where she games as her alter ego Codex, a member of the Knights of Good.
 After the guild realizes that Zaboo has been offline for 39 hours, he appears on Codex's doorstep.
-Zaboo misunderstood Codex's in-game chats as flirting, and became a stalker living in the same apartment.
+Zaboo misunderstood Codex's in-game chats as flirting and turned into a stalker living in the same apartment.
 On the in-game side, trouble also arises when Bladezz is banned from the game for using a macro (to spam homophobic slurs "a few thousand times") in the trade house.
 Codex uses this as an excuse to have the guild help her with her Zaboo problem.
 The guild (except Bladezz) reluctantly meets up in person—for the first time—at Cheesybeards, a local restaurant, only to find out that Vork had transferred all of their in-game valuables to Bladezz's account as part of a team building strategy.
 If they decided to kick out Bladezz, they would lose everything.

 Things get worse when Bladezz begins to slander the Knights of Good by showing inappropriate videos of the members' characters, and Codex is no closer to getting Zaboo to go home.
 Then, Zaboo's home comes to him in the form of his overbearing mother.
 Zaboo confesses that his mother controls every aspect of his life besides the Internet, which she is beginning to read about.
 He saw this as his only escape.

 Codex comes up with a plan to bring Bladezz down, using Zaboo's stalking skills.
 Zaboo finds out about Bladezz's modelling career and blackmails him into giving the gold and equipment back to the Guild.
 The Guild then fights off Zaboo's mom, and Bladezz redeems himself by landing the final blow.
 Codex soon realizes that she got Zaboo's mother's loot- Zaboo.